algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 # B. Functional Requirements

-## 1. Customers requirements
+## 1. Customer's requirements
-The main customer requirement is to build a fully functional virtual processor that will be able to run an assembly code.
-This processor will have be in a x86 environment.
+The main customer's requirement is to build a fully functional virtual processor that will be able to run an assembly code.
+This processor will have to be in x86 environment.

 ## 2. Objectives and loss conditions
 The objectives are to respond to the demand of the client.
-Meaning that all the customers requirements are fulfilled and all mentioned aspects should be fully functional and meet the satisfaction of the client.
+Meaning that all the customer's requirements are fulfilled and all mentioned aspects should be fully functional and meet the satisfaction of the client.

 As for the loss conditions will be determined by several factors such as, the final product being not functional, and not meeting the clients expectations.
 Deadlines are another factor of loss condition, if the team doesn't manage to deliver to the client within the deadlines it will be considered a deadline.